 President William Henry Harrison, a former appointed governor of Indiana Territory, expressed concern about the expansive powers exercised by Congress over the District in his inaugural address (March 4, 1841): "It is in this District only where American citizens are to be found who, under a settled policy, are deprived of many important political privileges without any inspiring hope as to the future. ...
 Are their rights alone not to be guaranteed by the application of those great principles upon which all our constitutions are founded? ...
 The people of the District of Columbia are not subjects of the people of the United States, but free American citizens.
 Being in that latter condition when the Constitution was formed, no words in that document could have been intended to deprive them of that character."
 Unfortunately, they have continued to do just that for nearly two more centuries since that speech.

 Congress has no voice in how a state (or county or city within that state) spends its own revenues.
-Yet Congress is granted the power to approve or disapprove the budget of the District of Columbia, as if a federal agency, before the District's government can spend its own tax dollars.
-While Congress has rarely disapproved the District's budget outright, Congress often attaches restrictions on the use of this money.
+Yet Congress holds the power to approve or disapprove the budget of the District of Columbia, as if a federal agency, before the District's government can spend its own tax dollars.
+While Congress has rarely disapproved the District's budget outright, Congress often attaches restrictions on the use of local money.
 One of the worst examples of such restrictions was a prohibition on needle exchange programs during the 1990s and 2000s.
 The blocking of this critical program to prevent the spread of HIV helped give Washington, DC the dubious distinction of having the highest HIV infection rate in the country.